 One of our favorite restaurants in Greenville, SC is Brick Street Cafe.
 The place has a cool vibe—lively and and laid back at the same time.
 I’d categorize it as a funky, eclectic old South restaurant.
 If that’s a category.
 Some evenings you’ll find live music from a barber shop quartet that wanders through the tables or a local jazzy talent.
 It’s charming to say the least.
 At that doesn’t even begin to describe the food.

 Even though there’s a wide variety of food on the Brick Street menu, the Potato Encrusted Halibut with Risotto (I know, not very southern sounding) is what I used to get every single time.
 The halibut is mild and flaky and not so filling that we don’t have room for cake afterwards.
 And they have some cake, let me tell ya.
 Boy do they have cake.

 Instead of a Potato Encrusted Halibut, I prepared a Pecan Encrusted Halibut.
 Nothing but a simple coating with pecan bits, a quick sear, a visit to the oven to finish up and it was perfectly done in no time.
 I served it along with a mushroom risotto and easy Roasted Asparagus and it was just like being at Brick Street only I was barefoot.

 Try this recipe the next time you’re able to purchase Wild Alaskan halibut.
-I think you’ll enjoy this a lot.
+I think you’ll enjoy this one a lot.

 - 4 pieces thick skinless halibut fillets (1 1/4-inch-thick, about 6 ounces each)